tics-incluye-y-emprende/front-office/docs/blueprint.md

-# **App Name**: Conexión Solidaria
+# **App Name**: Asosiación Incluye y Emprende

 ## Core Features:

 - Adaptive Header: Header navigation that adapts based on the current route.
 With a logo that redirects to the homepage.
 Buttons in the header should change based on the route.
 - Dynamic Content Rendering: Content display that changes based on route.
 Static content is fetched from constants in the source code and displayed.
 - WhatsApp Integration: Integration with WhatsApp for payment processing.
 Buttons will redirect to a WhatsApp link for handling payments.
 - Consistent Visual Theme: Visual consistency that maintains a uniform brand identity, based on social media posts.
 The site reflects the graphical style of the organization.

 ## Style Guidelines: